Home Research Publications Outreach and DEI CV

 Drawings of representative murine sperm heads with zero, one, or three hooks

 Murine rodents comprise a rapid radiation of rats and mice from Europe, Africa, Asia, and Oceania.
 They exhibit remarkable diversity in reproductive traits and rapid evolution of genes involved in reproduction.
 This diversity and rapid evolution is thought to reflect variation in the intensity of sexual selection among species, but other forces such as developmental constraints may play an important role in patterns of reproductive evolution across species.
-I combine comparative genomics, transcriptomics, and phylogenetic comparative approaches across species spanning the murine radiation to understand the relationships among sexual selection pressures, phenotypic evolution, and the molecular evolution of reproduction in murine rodents.
+I combine comparative genomics, transcriptomics, and phylogenetic comparative approaches across species spanning the murine radiation to understand the relationships among sexual selection pressures, phenotypic evolution, and the molecular evolution of reproduction in murine rodents (Kopania et al. 2025, Evolution).

 House mouse spermatogenesis and speciation